-DPS CVE squads will report each outreach event, including the type, duration, and number of attendees immediately after completion.
-This information will be reviewed and reported each quarter, to ensure the program goals are being met.
+DPS CVE maintains an internal scorecard which tracks enforcement details and outreach activities.
+Supervisors will report metrics from each outreach event on a weekly basis, including the type, duration, and number of attendees.
+This information will be reviewed and reported each quarter to ensure the program goals are being met.